Daple3321/StocksSim/README.md

 Simulates buying and selling stocks for real prices.

-It fetches prices from this API: <https://api-ninjas.com/api/stockprice>
+It fetches prices from this API: <https://api-ninjas.com/api/stockprice>.

+For currency conversions it uses: <https://www.exchangerate-api.com/>.

 > [!NOTE]
 > To run it you will need an ApiNinjas API key